-We noted that the Company has sufficient cash and cash equivalents available as at 30 September 2016 to fund the planned operations for the coming year including the legal expenses for the continuation of the claim against Telia Company AB.
-We also noted that contingencies have been included in and sensitivities have been applied to the cash flow calculations.
-Based on these sensitivity analyses there appears a limited risk that an unfavourable outcome of the lawsuit will have an impact on the projected cash outflows.
+We noted that the Company has sufficient cash and cash equivalents available as at 30 September 2017 to fund the planned operations for the coming year including the legal expenses for the continuation of the claim against Telia Company AB.
+We also noted that contingencies have been included in and sensitivities have been applied to the cash flow forecasts for the coming year.
+Based on these sensitivity analyses there appears a limited risk that an unfavourable outcome of the lawsuit will have an impact the company to continue as a going concern in the coming year.